AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/marketing-automation/braze.md

 ---
 # Create a [!DNL Braze] source connection in the UI

-[!DNL Braze] powers customer-centric interactions between consumers and brands in real-time. [!DNL Braze Currents] is a real-time data stream of engagement events from the Braze platform that is the most robust, yet granular export out of the [!DNL Braze] platform.
+[!DNL Braze] powers customer-centric interactions between consumers and brands in real-time. [!DNL Braze Currents] is a real-time data stream of engagement events from the Braze platform that is the most robust yet granular export out of the [!DNL Braze] platform.

 Read the following tutorial to learn how to bring engagement events data from your [!DNL Braze] account to Adobe Experience Platform in the UI.